BlurrySquire/CostumeQuest-Decomp/README.md

 ## Key Notes
 - The compiler used is MSVC 9.X (Visual C++ 2008) because the binary imports ``MSVCP90.DLL`` and ``MSVCR90.DLL``.
 However, CMake with Visual Studio 2022 will be used for compiling, for ease of use.
-- The Steamworks SDK is used in this game, but ommited from the decomp.
+- The Steamworks SDK is used in this game, but the exact version is unknown.
+Version 1.16 is assumed as it is the last version that released before the game.
+You must provide it yourself in ``project_root/steamworks_sdk_116`` to build.
 - Even when this decomp is complete you still need various other games files to run the game.

 ## SHA256